armoredNorth27/SysProgramming---Assignment5/README.txt

 is because the socket is in a TIME_WAIT state but I'm not 100% sure if this is the case.
-Seeing as I'm closing the sockets the same way that we've been doing with some of the other material in the course I've decided to leave it as is and I'm hoping that this won't impact your marking too much.
+Seeing as I'm closing the sockets the same way that we've been doing with some of the other material in the course I've decided to leave it as is.
 After waiting for a few minutes I could then run the server again.